tudelft3d/Solar3Dcity/README.md

 Coming soon.
 Journal paper under submission.

-Estimating the solar irradiance: a quick introduction
+Estimating the solar irradiation: a quick introduction
 ---------------------

-This short section gives an overview of the estimation of the solar irradiance, for understanding how the utility works.
+This short section gives an overview of the estimation of the solar irradiation, for understanding how the utility works.

-The solar irradiance is the amount of solar energy received over a given time (e.g. one year) on an area (e.g. one metre squared).
+The solar irradiation is the amount of solar energy received over a given time (e.g. one year) on an area (e.g. one metre squared).
 Contemporary solar panels are able to utilise 10-15% of this energy and convert it to electric energy.

 ### The three components of solar radiation